Tropics-fed heavy rain to bring possible flooding today, but winds ease

 Some areas were expecting 200mm to 250mm in the ranges as the front moved over, especially west of Motueka, Murray said.

 "It is a slow-moving front and a lot of rainfall [is] associated with it.
-Some places could see 30 to 45 mm heavy rain in an hour," Murray said.
+Some places could see 30 to 45mm heavy rain in an hour."

-There was also a moderate risk of localised downpours of 20 to 40mm per hour from Northland to North Taranaki, and a generally low risk of thunderstorms in those areas.
+There was also a moderate risk of localised downpours of 20 to 40mm per hour from Northland to North Taranaki, and a general low risk of thunderstorms in those areas.

 Thunderstorms were also possible about Westland, Buller, Nelson, northern Marlborough and from South Taranaki to Wellington during the morning.